 Be aware of theft and pickpocketing, and take sensible precautions.

 Its more negative reputation comes from drug-related crimes.
 The US government recommends “increased caution” to all visitors to the state.
 This is mainly because of the violent crimes that come with the drug war and rival gangs fighting for influence.

 How expensive is it to live in Baja California Sur?

 It depends on the standard of living that you want to maintain.
 Although the cost of living is quite high compared to the other federal states of Mexico, you can live with a good standard of comfort and still not spend too much.
-In any case, it’s less than in western countries such as the United States, Canada and Europe.
+In any case, it’s less than in Western countries such as the United States, Canada, and Europe.

 The cost of renting or buying property in Mexico depends very much on their location, but they are always below the usual American and European standards.

-For example, you can rent a 3-bedroom apartment in the centre of Cabo San Lucas for around $1,250 – 1,500 a month.
+For example, you can rent a 3-bedroom apartment in the center of Cabo San Lucas for around $1,250 – 1,500 a month.
 Add to this around $500 for groceries and $70 – 80 for utilities, and you will have a more or less exact number to help you plan your budget.

 A good 3-bed furnished condo in La Paz can be rented for $1,500 and over.